The Nazanin Fatehi Story

 One of the more gut-wrenching videos you may ever see or hear is of a mother talking with her daughter who is in Iranian police custody waiting for the death sentence imposed by an Islamic tribunal to be carried out.

-From the story in the Koran of the attempted seduction of Joseph, Son of Jacob by his host's wife:
+From the Koran's story of the attempted seduction of Joseph:

 12:25 They raced to the door, and she ripped his shirt from behind.
 When they met her husband at the door, she said: "What is the penalty of one who intended evil for your wife except imprisonment or severe punishment?”